 A “bail” is the monetary amount set by a judge as a security measure to ensure the arrestee’s appearance at future court dates.
-Once this amount is set, and paid (in cash or through a bail bondsman), the arrestee may be released.
+Once this amount is set and paid (in cash or through a bail bondsman), the arrestee may be released.
 “Bail” also refers to the actual cash payment paid by the arrestee or their designated bail bondman.

 A “bail bond,” or “bond,” is the actual assurance provided by a bondsman that the bondsman will pay the entire amount of the arrestee’s bail should he or she fail to appear at a mandatory court hearing.
-Either money or property is required by a bail bond system for the assurance of appearance of the arrestee at required court dates.
+Either money or property is required by a bail bond system for the assurance of the appearance of the arrestee at required court dates.

 Setting of Bail Bonds

-In general, each criminal violation has a preset bail amount, set by forth by the court system in an administrative bail schedule, and based upon the severity of the crime that was committed.
+In general, each criminal violation has a preset bail amount, set forth by the court system in an administrative bail schedule, and based upon the severity of the crime that was committed.
 Although the amount assigned to each offense is predetermined, a judge does have the right to increase or decrease that predetermined amount based on the specific facts of each case.

 Murder, certain sexual battery crimes, and armed burglary are examples of criminal offenses that are considered non-bondable in Florida.